stepanblyschak/SONiC/doc/Buffer-Bulk-Configuration.md

 #### BufferOrch Error Handling

 No change for cold boot.
 In fast and warm boot, the bulk API *must* succeed, if an error occurs it causes warm restore validation failure.
-Therefore ```BulkContext``` does not care about ```mode``` parameter and will check single return code returned by bulk call.
-Orchagent will exit on error.
+Therefore ```BulkContext``` does not care about ```mode``` parameter nor ```object_statuses``` and will check single return code provided by bulk call.
+Orchagent will exit on error leading to a cold recovery by auto restart functionality.

 ##### Figure 2.
 BufferOrch Fast/Warm Boot Flow
 ```mermaid